 Postgraduate Research Education within the School of Nursing and the School of Health Sciences is organised and delivered through the Institute of Nursing and Health Research.
-The Institute is well known nationally and internationally for providing high quality research training, which is relevant to nursing and health practice.
+The Institute is well known nationally and internationally for providing world leading research training, which is relevant to nursing and health practice.

-Nursing at Ulster University is in the premier league of universities in the UK and in terms of 4* research (i.e. research that is world- leading in terms of originality, significance and rigour) we are ranked among the top 3 universities.
-The Research Excellence Framework (REF) 2014 results show that 96% of nursing and health sciences research at Ulster University is of international excellence or ‘world leading’ and 100% of our research impact and 100% of our research environment are also recognised and world leading or internationally excellent.
+Nursing at Ulster University is in the premier league of universities in the UK and in terms of 4* research (research that is world- leading in terms of originality, significance and rigour) we are ranked among the top 5 universities.
+The Research Excellence Framework (REF) 2021 results show that our research environment is 100% world-leading (4*); 83% of our research publications and 95% of our research impact is world-leading or internationally excellent (3 and 4*).

 Applicants should hold, or expect to obtain, a First or Upper Second Class Honours Degree in a subject relevant to the proposed area of study.
 We may also consider applications from those who hold equivalent qualifications, for example, a Lower Second Class Honours Degree plus a Master’s Degree with Distinction.

 In exceptional circumstances, the University may consider a portfolio of evidence from applicants who have appropriate professional experience which is equivalent to the learning outcomes of an Honours degree in lieu of academic qualifications.

 In order to be admitted to research study at Ulster, you will need to provide evidence of your English language proficiency as part of your application.

 Get full details on the requirements for both home and overseas applicants can be found on our English language requirements page.

 PhD graduates are recognised by employers to hold valuable transferrable skills, as the nature of the degree trains candidates in creativity, critical inquiry, problem solving, negotiation skills, professionalism and confidence.